This hot spring is a perfect day trip from L.A.

 The dirt road just goes on and on.

-There is no problem with regular passenger cars, but it is safer to come with a truck or SUV.
+There is no problem with normal cars, but it is safer to come with a truck or SUV.

 The Bowen Ranch is a private property that you have to cross to get to the hot springs, and you are charged a toll.